jonasmusall/sciplot/README.md

 ### PlotRange
 Range to display in the plot.
 Valid values are ranges for both directions `{{xMin, xMax}, {yMin, yMax}}` or `Automatic`.

+### PlotStyle
+Style for the plots to be drawn in.
+Specify a single style to be applied to all plots or a list of styles.